 26 June 2018

-If bugs are found please let me know and I'll update this list as well as my TODO.
+If unlisted issues are discovered please let me know and I'll update this list as well as my TODO.

 - The file browser dialog remains incomplete.

-- There are minor issues with the dialog such as no "show hidden files" option, the "are you sure you want to overwrite this file?" confirmation does not always work.
+- There are issues with the dialog such as no "show hidden files" option, the "sure to overwrite?" confirmation does not always work.

 - The dialogs lock keyboard/mouse focus.

-- This is a major issue and complex to solve.
-For now a work-around is to always close these dialogs before switching focus from the plug-in GUI.
+- This is complex to solve.
+A work-around is to close these dialogs before switching focus from the plug-in GUI.

 - No GUI on MacOS.

-- It will require a lot of time/effort to port the GUI over to MacOS.
+- Porting the GUI to MacOS will require a lot of time/effort.
 Not planned for v8.1, planned for v9.

 Xhip Synthesizer Issues: